PyChanyoung/PyChanyoung.github.io/_posts/2023-06-21-SQLQueryExecutionOrder.md

 ## Definition

-SQL query execution order refers to the sequence in which operations in a SQL query are performed by the database management system.
+SQL query execution order refers to the sequence in which operations in a SQL query are performed by the database management system.<br><br>
 Despite the order in which the clauses appear in the written SQL statement, the actual execution order is determined by the database system's query optimizer to ensure efficient data retrieval.

 ## SQL query execution order